KrishnaArjun96/TicTacToe-1/README.md

 Group Number: 27

-Group Members: Samuel McKay, Rahul Agasthya, Krishna Arjun
+Group Members: Krishna Arjun Saravanan, Rahul S Agasthya and Samuel McKay

 Simply unzip our submission in a directory you wish to run the project from.
-From there you will be able to run the project via the instructions in our documentation.
+Refer to the "Project Documentation.pdf" file for information regarding the requirements and procedure of execution of this project.

 Files Submitted:

 Server.py - Server
-client.py - Client
+Client.py - Client
-player.py - Player class
+Player.py - Player class
-tictactoe.py - TicTacToe game class
+Tictactoe.py - TicTacToe game class